 Once the base coat of Kilz had cured, I sprayed two coats of this gorgeous blue called Deep Arctic Night by Glidden, also slightly thinned.
 It is best to slightly overlap spray layers to get a solid coating.

-I would normally have used Spray Shelter to keep debris off my project piece, but this credenza is HUGE (over 72″ long) and wouldn’t fit.
-Once my painting was done, I used my Rapid Clean Kit to clean my sprayer and let the paint cure.
+I would normally have used spray shelter to keep debris off my project piece, but this credenza is HUGE (over 72″ long) and wouldn’t fit.
+Once done painting, I use my Rapid Clean Kit to clean my sprayer and let the paint cure.
 At this point, you could add a topcoat for added protection, like a satin or semi-gloss poly, if you desire.
 If you’re after an aged finish with distressing, you could also use a furniture wax.